-As a small business consultant who has worked with owners from a variety of different industries, I have yet to see the branding approach outperform strategical direct response marketing.
+As a small business consultant who has worked with owners from a variety of different industries, I have yet to see small business brand marketing outperform strategical direct response marketing.

 It’s been my experience that new or recently established small businesses tend to operate on an extremely limited budget when it comes to advertising and marketing.
 And the way a business owner invests these miniscule funds can ultimately become the difference between overwhelming success or a dismal failure.

 But before going further, let’s take a quick look see at what brand marketing is and why I don’t recommend it for any small business.

 First off, I’m not talking about your brand image such as your logo or website.
 Every business should have a distinctive look and feel that sets them apart from its competition.